-\emph{MHD models of the magnetic field.} The intra-cluster medium (ICM) is a dilute, magnetised plasma with tangled structures on few-kiloparsec scales, as is evident from radio and X-ray observations.
+The intra-cluster medium (ICM) is a dilute, magnetised plasma with tangled structures on few-kiloparsec scales, as is evident from radio and X-ray observations.
 The ICM is near local hydrostatic equilibrium and is characterised by a very high magnetic Reynolds number ($\sim 10^{30}$) and significant MHD turbulence.
 The magnetic field is thought to be generated through gas motions by a dynamo process, driven by a variety of internal and external processes such as magneto-thermal instabilities \cite{Scheko+05, balbus:2010, Parrish+12}, jet-activity from the central AGN resulting in ICM shocks and cavities \cite{Branduardi-Raymont:1981}, turbulent wakes of individual galaxies \cite{Ruzmaikin+89,Subramanian+06, ruszkowski:2010}, and sporadic cluster mergers~\cite{Xu+09,Vazza+12}.

 To analyse ALP--photon conversion in dynamically generated magnetic fields, we perform state-of-the-art MHD simulations using the {\sc Pencil Code}~\cite{JOSS} in a box of size $L^3= (200\, \text{kpc})^3$ with $512^3$ mesh points.
 The turbulence is assumed to be driven through some external volume forcing, which we model as random sinusoidal waves that are $\delta$-correlated in time, i.e.~the forcing function changes at each time step.
 The wave vectors are taken from a shell of finite thickness and radius $\kf$, which we chose to be close to the smallest wave number of the computational domain $k_1\equiv2\pi/L$.
 This results in turbulence at a moderate magnetic Reynolds number that is as large as possible for the given numerical resolution.